mlabbe/nativefiledialog/README.md

 # Known Limitations #

 I accept quality code patches, or will resolve these and other matters through support.
+See [submitting a pull request](docs/submitting_a_pull_request.md) for details.

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
  - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
 Nameless filters are supported, though.